Little Wing: Recording and composition

 After an instrumental introduction, there are two verses, followed by a guitar solo, which has been described as "richly melodic" by biographer Keith Shadwick.
 Shapiro noted the song's brevity: "The song fades on a magical solo after only two minutes and twenty-five seconds.
 Even live, 'Little Wing' was hardly any longer – he said what he wanted to say and stopped".

 Hendrix's use of guitar chords for the song involves unconventional finger positions and approach to the fretboard.
 Guitarist Frank Marino explained:

 A reference work by Hal Leonard compares it to a pianist's approach, with Hendrix's "thumb fret[ting] the bass notes, functioning in almost the same manner as a keyboardist's left hand, and the fingers of his fretting hand can be likened to a pianist's right hand".
 Leonard also adds that guitarist Adrian Belew describes the technique as a "lost art".

+The name "Little Wing" was first used by Hendrix as a working title for an entirely separate song, later re-titled "Angel" and released as a single posthumously.